Southern California Chapter

-The SCCACS Annual Scientific Meeting will be held at the very special Four Seasons Biltmore Resort in Santa Barbara from Jan.
-16-18, 2015.
-We have arranged for a block of rooms at a deeply discounted rate of $350/night.
-Rooms at this rate are available until the block of rooms is sold out or until December 17, 2014 — whichever occurs first.
-Reservations can be made directly with the hotel at (805) 565-8299.
-Please mention the Southern California Chapter of the American Colleges of Surgeons to receive the discounted rate.
+SCCACS Annual Scientific Meeting will be held at the coveted Four Seasons Biltmore Resort in Santa Barbara from January 15-17, 2016.
+We have arranged for a limited block of rooms at a deeply discounted rate of $350/night.
+Rooms at this rate are available until the block is sold out, but only until December 15, 2015.
+Please make reservations directly with the hotel at (805) 565-8299 and mention the Southern California Chapter of the American Colleges of Surgeons to take advantage of the discounted rate.

-We are very pleased that David Hoyt, MD, FACS, Executive Director of the American College of Surgeons will be joining us, and he will be giving us updates on the national issues facing surgeons and activities of the College.
+We are very pleased that David Hoyt, MD, FACS, Executive Director of the American College of Surgeons, will once again be joining us.
+He will be giving us updates on the national issues facing surgeons and activities of the College.

-The Southern California Region ACS Committee on Trauma will be having a trauma medical director’s breakfast on Sunday proceeding the trauma specialty session.
-All of the trauma papers submitted to the meeting will have the option of being reviewed for inclusion in the ACS-COT resident research competition as well.
-The top clinical and basic papers will get an all expenses paid trip to the regional competition in San Diego on December 6th, 2015.
+The Southern California Region ACS Committee on Trauma will be having a Trauma Medical Director’s breakfast on Sunday, preceding the Trauma Surgery specialty session.
+All trauma papers submitted to the meeting will have the option of being reviewed for inclusion in the ACS-COT resident research competition, as well.
+The top clinical and basic sciences papers will get all-expenses paid trips to the regional competition in December 2016.